Home

 Anish Kapoor - Mirror

-Yoshimoto Nara’s massive black puppy head points across the room to the author’s story of a child discovering a new pet on another planet and bringing it home.
+Yoshimoto Nara’s massive black puppy head points across the room the the author’s story of a child discovering a new pet on another planet and bringing it home.
 The large scale of the head with its gentle smile may remind us of the best friend we have at home or the Charles Schulz Snoopy character.
-The scale and static nature of the work serve as an effective juxtaposition or contrast with the other artworks in the room.
+The scale and static nature of the work serves as an effective juxtaposition with the other artworks in the room.

 Yoshimoto Nara's Black Puppy Head

-Taking center stage from the entry perspective is the artwork of Chinese dissident artist Ai Weiwei with his elegant wooden sculpture ‘Divina Proportione”.
+Taking center stage from the entry perspective is the artwork of Chinese dissident artist Ai Wei Wei with his elegant wooden sculpture ‘Divina Proportione”.
 As the title suggests, the artist is referencing Renaissance studies in perspective and geometry.
-It’s all math, as the artist colludes with the mathematical treatise of Luca Pacioli c.
+It’s all math, as the artist colludes with the mathematical treatise by Luca Pacioli c.
 1509, illustrated by Leonardo da Vinci.
-This object also echoes the common cat toy, happened to have taken a year to create and also contains no nails.
+This object also echoes the common cat toy, took a year to make and contains no nails.

 Divina Proportione by Ai Weiwei